One platform for event ticketing, memberships and virtual events

 Choosing an online event management system is never easy.
 From platforms that let you supervise and analyse social media communities, to productivity programmes, and organisers, here are Eventcube's 8 best virtual event planning tools that will enhance your events by making preparation, communication and inspiration a far easier, more innovative and user-friendly experience.

-Our top 6 best event planning tools are:
+Our 8 best virtual event planning tools for event managers & planners are:

 We aren't the only amazing business that absolutely loves Monday, which might as well be shorthand for Best Project and Team Management System Out There.
 Across the world brands like BBC Studios, Universal, Adobe and L'Oreal Paris have jumped on this one and for very good reasons.